 Both the Finder and iCloud overwrite your existing backups and save only the latest data.
 On your Mac, you can create a backup, archive that backup, and then create another backup.
 You can create as many backups as you want so long as you have space on your hard drive.

 To archive backups, click Manage Backups in the Finder window, then right-click on a backup and choose Archive.
 The backup’s name will be changed to contain the date, and the next time you backup the device, a new backup will be created.

 This is particularly useful if you want to test software, and want to be able to roll back your data to a previous version.
 If you want to test new versions of iOS, and encounter problems, you can also load an old backup, but you’ll need to have saved a firmware file for the previous version of iOS.
 To do this, you’ll need to have updated your iOS device on your Mac, so it saves the firmware file.
-In that case, look in your home folder, in /Library/iTunes folder, which will contain different folders for iPhone, iPad, and iPod touch firmware, if you have downloaded any of them.
+In that case, look in your home folder, in /Library/Music folder, which will contain different folders for iPhone, iPad, and iPod touch firmware, if you have downloaded any of them.

 With iCloud, you will have the latest backup, which means you can’t downgrade, and if the backup happens to be corrupted, you can’t load another.